sankarps/NM378_ZETTA-HERTZ/README.md

 # CROP HISTORY
 # PROBLEM
      Let us see the feature to find the crop history.
 If all the details are stored under the same category of crop, there may arise a chance of high redundancy to retrieve the details.
 So in order to avoid this, a feature has been developed.
+# SOLUTION
+ The data that had been already uploaded by the account holder is retrieved from the local database and firebase based on the crop id.
+An AI enabled retrieval has been applied which removes the crop that cannot be harvested for a particular time or the crop that has been expired.
+We can also search by crop's name in this feature.
+All the informations about the crop can be viewed by this feature too.